 4. What does it do when it’s wrong?

 AI makes mistakes.
-The question isn’t whether it will — it will.
+The question isn’t whether it will.
+It will.
 The question is whether the mistakes are visible, catchable, and correctable before they become CBP issues.
 Confidence scoring, source attribution, and filer review workflows are the mechanisms.